Codeabhi07/hackitmovie-ui/README.md

 Steps to build and run the project:

-1) Clone repo and swtich to master branch.
+1) Clone repo and switch to master branch.

 2) Run
 ### `npm install`